 If you own a rental property but had a tenant trash it when they leave then make sure you read this article because we’re addressing the all-too-common problem that landlords have when they say, “Help!
-My last tenant trashed my New Jersey, Brooklyn, Queens, Long Island house!”
+My last tenant trashed my North Carolina & New Jersey house!”

 Do you own a rental property?
 Did you have a tenant leave it in less-than-perfect condition?
 It happens!
 In fact, it’s an experience that probably every landlord has faced at least once.
 If you looked at your empty rental property and said, “Help!
-My tenant trashed my New Jersey, Brooklyn, Queens, Long Island house” then here are some things you can do about it…
+My tenant trashed my North Carolina & New Jersey house” then here are some things you can do about it…

 Is it worth going after the tenant?

 You need to first assess the damage and decide if it’s worth going after the tenant.
 Unfortunately, it often isn’t worth the hassle because it may be a time consuming and even expensive effort to get the tenant to pay you back.
 However, if the damage is significant enough, you may choose to do this.